kumar-github/tutorial-resources/X.md

   always return a result, even if any or every iteration fails.
 Failure information is **captured** and **surfaced** for inspection — **never rethrown**.

-- **A slow failure is different from a slow success — keep them separate.** A failed iteration's elapsed time is meaningless in isolation: an instant validation failure and a 30-second timeout are both "failures," but averaging them tells you nothing useful about either.
-Failed timings are excluded from the successful performance statistics entirely.
-Failures are represented by a count and the last exception — which already conveys more than any timing could.
+- **Statistics cover successful iterations only** A failed iteration's elapsed time is meaningless on its own.
+Failed iteration timings are discarded entirely — there's no meaningful way to compare or average them against each other; an instant validation failure and a 30-second timeout are both "failures," but their durations mean completely different things.
+Failures are represented by a count and the last exception instead — which already conveys more than any timing data could.

-- **The right tool has the right shape.** `StopWatch` is a stateless static utility — every method receives everything it needs as parameters and returns everything it produces as a value, so no instance is needed. `TimingLogger` is an `AutoCloseable` instance because it must capture `startNanos` at `start()` and use it in `close()`, potentially much later — that single `long` is state that must survive across the `try`-block's lifetime.
+- **The right tool has the right shape.** `StopWatch` is a stateless static utility — every method receives everything it needs as parameters and returns everything it produces as a value, so no instance is needed. `TimingLogger` is an `AutoCloseable` instance because it must capture `startNanos` at `start()` and use it in `close()`, potentially much later — that single `long` is state that must survive across the `try` block's lifetime.
 Neither is forced into the other's shape for the sake of consistency.

 ---